Laughing yoga, fun workouts and art sessions: Discover ways to stay fit and unwind at this wellness event

 For your mental wellness

-Find new ways to decompress, including relaxing with a mini sound bath or getting creative with fresh flower arrangements.
+Find new ways to decompress, such as a movement meditation dance and getting creative with hands-on art sessions.

 Where: Event Plaza, Marina Bay Sands